Navri Mile Hitlerla

-Navri Mile Hitlerla was an Indian Marathi language TV series airing on Zee Marathi.
+Navri Mile Hitlerla is an Indian Marathi language TV series which aired on Zee Marathi.
 It is an official remake of Zee TV's Hindi series Guddan Tumse Na Ho Payega.
-It stars Raqesh Bapat and Vallari Viraj in lead roles.
+It starred Raqesh Bapat and Vallari Viraj in lead roles.
 It is produced by Sharmishtha Raut and directed by Chandrakant Gaikwad under the banner of Ericon Telefilms.
 It premiered from 18 March 2024 along with Punha Kartavya Aahe.

 Plot

 When destiny unites Abhiram, a perfectionist middle-aged millionaire with Leela, a carefree young woman, she faces the unexpected challenges of being a mother-in-law to his three daughters-in-law.